ArtPoon/slides/markdown/mbi3100-formats.md

 # NGS data formats

-* Recall that FASTQ is like an expanded version of FASTA
+* FASTQ is like an expanded version of FASTA

 ```
 @SRR6318672.2 2 length=251